hyvor/php-json-exporter/README.md

 # JSON Exporter for PHP

-This library is a solution for a specific problem.
-Here is how it was born:
+> Why this library was created:
+>

-* At [Hyvor Talk](https://talk.hyvor.com), we have customers who have millions of comments.
-* They want to export their data regularly to backup or analyze.
-* Our first exporter was written to get all records from the database and create a JSON file from it.
-* This process took all data into memory.
-It worked for small websites, but larger websites could not use this as the server crashed due to memory exhaustion.
-* So, we created this library to export data into a JSON file **in the disk** without taking it into the memory.
+> At [Hyvor Talk](https://talk.hyvor.com), we have customers who have millions of comments on their websites, who want to export their data regularly to backup and analyze.
+Our first exporter was written to get all records from the database and create a JSON file from it, which took all data into memory.
+It worked for small websites, but larger websites could not use this as the server crashed due to memory exhaustion.So, we created this library to export data into a JSON file **in the disk** without taking it into the memory.

 ## What you can do

-You can create a JSON file with the following format.
+The primary purpose of this library is to export large arrays of small objects (for example, table rows) into a JSON file in the disk.
+You can create a JSON file with multiple collections and direct values.

 ```jsonc
 {